extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

     there will be separate installation scripts for each suite, so customers can choose which suite(s) they wish to run.

-To quickly install |bwc| with DC Fabrics Automation Suite, obtain a license key from `brocade.com/bwc <https://www.brocade.com/bwc>`_, and run the commands below, replacing ``${BWC_LICENSE_KEY}`` with the key you received when registering for evaluation or purchasing.
-These commands will install |bwc|, Network Essentials, DC Fabrics Automation Suite, and configure all components to work together on a single host:
+To quickly install |bwc| with DC Fabric Automation Suite, obtain a license key from `brocade.com/bwc <https://www.brocade.com/bwc>`_, and run the commands below, replacing ``${BWC_LICENSE_KEY}`` with the key you received when registering for evaluation or purchasing.
+These commands will install |bwc|, Network Essentials, DC Fabric Automation Suite, and configure all components to work together on a single host:

 .. warning::